triton-inference-server/server/docs/models_and_schedulers.rst

   }

-The ensemble_scheduling section indicates that the ensemble scheduler will be used and the ensemble model is consist of three different models.
+The ensemble_scheduling section indicates that the ensemble scheduler will be used and that the ensemble model consists of three different models.
 Each element in step section specifies the model to be used and how the inputs and outputs of the model are mapped to tensor names recognized by the scheduler.
 For example, the first element in step specifies that the latest version of